pocl/pocl/doc/sphinx/source/env_variables.rst

  If  set, the pocl helper scripts, kernel library and headers are searched first from the pocl build directory.

-- **POCL_BBVECTORIZE**

- If set to 1, makes the pocl kernel compiler execute the LLVM BBVectorizer in addition to the SLP vectorizer and the inner loop vectorizer.
-BBVectorizer has known stability issues, therefore it's disabled by default, but it can provide performance improvements.
-See: https://github.com/pocl/pocl/issues/251

 - **POCL_CACHE_DIR**

  If this is set to an existing directory, pocl uses it as the cache